crosssenses/GDHRNet/best-practice-threats/pages/index.md

 Broadly speaking, the digital divide is linked to six different themes:

-1) Lack of infrastructure - lack of appropriate systems and facilities to use the Internet.
+1. Lack of infrastructure - lack of appropriate systems and facilities to use the Internet.
 This is primarily a global problem, with scissors predominantly between countries and within larger countries.

-2) Economic reasons – in addition to the problems of the country / region, people's own economic opportunities are a separate problem.
+2. Economic reasons – in addition to the problems of the country / region, people's own economic opportunities are a separate problem.

-3) Lack of skills – the internet may be available, but often there are no skills to navigate it successfully.
+3. Lack of skills – the internet may be available, but often there are no skills to navigate it successfully.
 The development of digital skills is still in its infancy in the world, but the user base is growing.

-4) Linguistic accessibility problems – the Internet is mainly in English.
+4. Linguistic accessibility problems – the Internet is mainly in English.
 Most social media sites operate in either English or the local main language (Russian, Mandarin), which continues to ignore those who do not speak it.

-5) Special needs – the Internet is an audiovisual medium that requires user activity.
+5. Special needs – the Internet is an audiovisual medium that requires user activity.
 More and more attention is being paid to the fact that the deaf, blind and other people with special needs have been left out of the development of the Internet.

-6) Restricting access as a goal – because the internet is so important in today's world, network restrictions are common as a punitive or governmental repressive measure.
+6. Restricting access as a goal – because the internet is so important in today's world, network restrictions are common as a punitive or governmental repressive measure.
 It is possible to shut down the internet altogether or block access to certain topics.

 Internet access is a prerequisite for all other possibilities regarding the Internet to work.
 The negative impact of the digital divide on human rights has been addressed in the legal literature.[: REFERENCE | ref186 |:]  People who do not have access to the Internet are often socially isolated, as social interaction is increasingly online or mediated by ICT.
 Freedom of expression and assembly are increasingly being used online, so if you do not have that opportunity, your rights will be restricted.
 Secondly, the digital divide is having a negative impact on education.
 The Internet is a rich body of information, the loss of which is a major obstacle to learning.
 School tasks increasingly involve the use of computers and the Internet, so the lack of access to these resources can seriously affect children's right to education.
 Third, the number of jobs requiring digital skills is growing rapidly.
 The digital divide limits access to these jobs and the associated income.
 Lack of digital skills can ultimately lead to a complete lack of job opportunities, which can infringe on a person's right to work.
 The digital divide also exacerbates socioeconomic and other vulnerabilities by barring many people from the information necessary to break out of their current living situation.

 Statistics show that vulnerable groups have less access and benefit less from the digital world.
 This magnifies inequalities and leads to an unjust world, which has been recognised internationally on the highest level.
 For example, the UN Secretary-General has stated that "Digital divides reflect and amplify existing social, cultural and economic inequalities.
 The gender gap in global Internet use is a stark example – in two out of every three countries, more men use the Internet than women. ...
 Similar challenges affect migrants, refugees, internally displaced persons, older persons, young people, children, persons with disabilities, rural populations, and indigenous peoples.
 We must close these gaps through better metrics, data collection, and coordination of initiatives."[: REFERENCE | ref187 |:]

-### developments in relation to the threat
+### Developments in relation to the threat

 Internet access is a global problem and is handled by a wide variety of organizations.
 The main international actors in the area are the UN and the European Union.
 One of the first in-depth discussions within the UN framework was the 2011 report by Frank La Rue, the UN Special Rapporteur on the Promotion and Protection of the Right to Freedom of Expression and Opinion, which made a number of recommendations to ensure universal access to the Internet.[: REFERENCE | ref188 |:] The report emphasized that ensuring universal access to the Internet should be a priority for all countries.